-“I love your idea of exercises for injuries but I would like to know how an injured person is supposed to do these exercises.”
+“I love your idea of exercises for injuries, but I would like to know how an injured person is supposed to do these exercises.”

 CLICK HERE to watch the YouTube video.

 There are different levels of people when it comes to injury.
-There are injured individuals who are not able to do very much.
-I have worked with those type of people when it comes to rehab and in a physical therapy clinic or people who have been in motor vehicle accidents and then there are people who are in the gym and workout and have an injury that slows them down.
-They are wondering how to keep working out and working around that injury while still helping themselves recover from that injury.
+There are injured individuals who are unable to do very much.
+I have worked with these people in rehab, in a physical therapy clinic, or with people who have been in motor vehicle accidents.
+Some people are in the gym and work out but have an injury that slows them down or requires modification to their exercises.

-“Not meaning to sound too negative but this year I have been getting back to the level where I was and I am trying to overcome a back surgery.
+“Not meaning to sound too negative, but this year I have been getting back to the level where I was and I am trying to overcome a back surgery.
 I had broken my L4 and had it fused and repaired.
 The exercises that you do are great but your model is very fit and I am wondering what exercises you have for someone that is not as fit, overcoming a back surgery and has a weak core.
 Do you have any exercises to help someone with this type of condition that involve body weight or the Suspension Trainer”?

-#1 – Plank Against The Wall
+1. Plank Against The Wall

 Plank Against The Wall

-#2 – Leg Movement
+2. Leg Movement

-#3 – Hip Extensions
+3. Hip Extensions

-#4 – Side To Side Movement of the Hip
+4. Side To Side Movement of the Hip

 Side To Side Movement of the Hip

-Susan that’s where I would start you off:
+Susan, that’s where I would start you off:

 How does your back feel after that little routine?
-Does it feel like my muscles have worked or have I overdone it?
-Have I put too much stress and strain on my back?
-If I am fine, I want to make another check later that night.
-How is my back feeling?
+Does it feel like your muscles have worked, or have you overdone it?
+Have you put too much stress and strain on your back?
+If you are fine, check again later that night.
+How is your back feeling?
 Does it feel fine?
-Do my muscles feel like they have worked?
-If everything is okay, we are going to check to see how I feel the next morning and how does the back feel.
+Do your muscles feel like they have worked?
+If everything is okay, check to see how you feel the next morning and how your back feels.
 Do the muscles feel like they have worked?
-If yes, then I have done the appropriate amount of exercise when it comes to the condition that I have.
+If yes, then you have done the appropriate amount of exercise when it comes to your condition.

-There you go Susan, give that a go.
-Let me know how it goes and please do let me know how things are going.
-If you are not Susan, please do send me your questions when it comes to your injury and pain and I will work on doing more videos when it comes to those people that are starting out to recover from an injury.
+There you go, Susan.
+Please do let me know how things are going.
+For others, please continue to send me your questions regarding your injury and pain.
+I will work on doing more videos when it comes to those of you that are recovering from an injury.

 Make sure to swing by ExercisesForInjuries.com and enter in your injury or pain.

-Thirdly, head down below, hit “Like”, leave me a question or comment.
+Third, head down below hit “Like,” and leave me a comment or question.

 Rick Kaselj, MS